promiseofcake/merged-prs/README.md

 # merged-prs

-merged-prs is a go tool to assit in determining differences between git hashes based upon the GitHub PR as the vechicle for change.
+merged-prs is a go tool to assist in determining differences between git hashes based upon the GitHub PR as the vechicle for change.

 ## Requirements